 - Increasing community demand by using a mix of community and provider education and patient reminder/recall systems.

 - Using provider- or system-based interventions, such as immunization information systems, provider reminders, provider assessment and feedback, and standing orders.

 - Using a combination of the above approaches is particularly effective at increasing vaccination rates.

 What evidence-based actions or practices are we using in Denver?

-- To enhance access to services, our Immunization clinic offers a weekend outreach service call Shots for Tots and Teens, offering vaccines at a reduced cost for qualifying families.
+- To enhance access to services, our Immunization Clinic offers community outreach events throughout Denver providing vaccines at low or no cost for qualifying families.
 The clinic also partners with Denver Public Schools for Denver's In-School Immunization Program to offer school-located vaccination clinics.

 - The Alliance for HPV Free Colorado is working to reduce the burden of HPV-associated cancer and disease through education and collaboration in the Denver Metro area by increasing demand for the HPV vaccine.
 Specific activities include: